Understanding Where You Are Now

 To find true meaning and purpose we need to prioritise 'me time' - time spent in nature, in silence, meditation or whatever gives us a sense of peace.
 It’s in these quiet moments that we can reconnect with what really matters to us and identify our core values.

-When was the last time you clarified your values?
-Yet understanding our values are crucial as they help us be clear on what's important to us and give us a roadmap for how we want to live.
+When was the last time you reassessed your values?
+Yet understanding our values is crucial, as our values help us be clear on what's important to us, and give us a roadmap for how we want to live.
 If you’re unsure of what you value, there are plenty of online tools and questionnaires that can help guide you to uncover them.

 So how do we change this?
 The answer is simple: we change it by prioritising our self through self-care.
 Self-care doesn’t require a complete overhaul of your life; it can be a gradual process - taking small steps towards putting yourself first - not in a selfish, egocentric or self-entitled way, but in a way that allows you to speak your truth, remove the masks, and establish boundaries to protect your time, your health and peace of mind.

 So, I encourage you to do one thing every day that is solely for you—something that nurtures your mind, body and soul.
 Pay attention to how your body responds, and I believe you’ll feel a deep sense of gratitude within.
-It all begins with one small step.
+It all begins with one small step towards you.